tstockwell/TermSatNet/README.md

 Basic expressions are composed of the constant T, variables, and nand operators.

-C defines a set of expression orderings (aka path orderings) that define what makes one expression simpler than another.
+C defines a set of expression orderings (aka [path orderings](https://en.wikipedia.org/wiki/Path_ordering_(term_rewriting))) that define what makes one expression simpler than another.

-C uses 5 inference rules; commutivity, double negation elimination, erasure, deiteration, and iteration.
+C uses the inference rules from existemtial graphs; [double negation elimination, erasure, deiteration, and iteration](https://en.wikipedia.org/wiki/Existential_graph#Alpha), and [commutivity](https://www.philosophypages.com/lg/e11b.htm#:~:text=Commutation,any%20of%20the%20possible%20conditions.).

 The use of the structural rules, iteration and deiteration, is guided by logical constraints called *cofactors* that must be present in the expression in order to apply the rule.
+> A cofactor is a subterm of an expression that entails the expression.
+> That is, replacing the subterm with a constant creates an expresssion that is equivalent to a constant.
+The use of the commutivity rules is constrained by the expression ordering.

-Proofs in C are based on proving equivalence, and work by rewriting/reducing expressions to simpler/reduced expressions.
+Proofs in C are based on proving equivalence, and work by rewriting/reducing expressions to thier simplest form.
-When constructing a proof the most effort goes into discovering or computing cofactors, this is more easily done by machine than by a human.
 Proofs in C are heuristic, requiring inferences to be combined in just the right way to reach a conclusion.

-However, its easier to construct proofs in C because...
-- there are far fewer ways to construct proofs, the expression ordering is highly constraining
+When constructing a proof the most effort goes into discovering or computing cofactors, which is more easily done by machine than by a human.
+It's also easier for machines to recognize the order of expressions.
-- and, when more than one rule is applicable, it's easy to identify choices that move the proof closer to the goal.
+Thus, when more than one rule is applicable,
+it's easier for machines to identify choices that actually make an expression simpler.

 It is shown that the inference rules are sound.
 It is shown that C is complete, by demonstrating an equivalence to classic propositional calculus.

 ## [System X](https://github.com/tstockwell/TermSatNet/wiki/system-x)
-System X is an extended version of System C.
+System X is an extended version of System C that uses the structural rule of exchange to make proofs even shorter.

-X represents expressions as [e-graphs](https://en.wikipedia.org/wiki/E-graph).
+X represents expressions as saturated [e-graphs](https://en.wikipedia.org/wiki/E-graph).
 X uses equality saturation to build an e-graph from a *root expression*.
-E-graphs represent the *congruence closure* of an expression.
+E-graphs in X represent all the ways an expression can be written using the exact same number of variables, called the *congruence closure*.

 X includes all the inference rules from System C and adds the structural rule of exchange.
-Exchange is guided by the same cofactors constraints as iteration and deiteration but exchange looks for cofactors in it's e-graph.
+Exchange is also guided by cofactors constraints, like iteration and deiteration, but exchange looks for cofactors in an expressions congruence closure, not just an expression.
-E-graphs make it possible to efficiently find cofactors in the *congruence closure* of an expression.
+E-graphs make it possible to efficiently find cofactors in the congruence closure of an expression.

 X includes an algorithm that guides the proof process, thus the proof process is automatic.